asciinema/asciinema-player/README.md

 [![Build status](https://github.com/asciinema/asciinema-player/actions/workflows/build.yml/badge.svg)](https://github.com/asciinema/asciinema-player/actions/workflows/build.yml)

-Web player for terminal sessions (recorded with [asciinema](https://github.com/asciinema/asciinema)) you can use on your website.
+Web player for terminal sessions recorded with [asciinema](https://github.com/asciinema/asciinema), which you can use on your own website.

 ## About